crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 [See FAQ page on fixing this problem](http://www.fastsecurecontactform.com/captcha-image-not-showing-si-captcha-anti-spam)

-This script can be used to test if your PHP installation will support the CAPTCHA:
-Click on the "Test if your PHP installation will support the CAPTCHA" link on the Options page. or open this URL in your web browser to run the test:
-`/wp-content/plugins/si-captcha-for-wordpress/captcha/test/index.php`

 = Sometimes the captcha image and captcha input field are displayed AFTER the submit button on the WP2 comment form. =

 WP2.0 themes must have a `<?php do_action('comment_form', $post->ID); ?>` tag inside the `/wp-content/themes/[your_theme]/comments.php` file.
 Most WP2 themes do.